Morris Marina: Popularity

 The deliberately simple and apparently old-fashioned design of the Marina was intended mainly to appeal to company-car and corporate-fleet buyers.
 This market was dominated by Ford with the Escort and Cortina.
 BL's Austin products, with their advanced front-wheel drive and suspension systems were more expensive to buy and more costly to maintain, and so suffered poorer sales in these crucial markets.
 The Marina's front-engined, rear-wheel-drive, live-rear-axle layout was identical to the Ford products and most other mass-production saloons of the day.
 Although Ford remained dominant by a large margin, the Marina did succeed in capturing a larger share of the fleet/hire market and this contributed to its high sales.
 However, its image remained as a rather dull, workaday vehicle.

-Marina production lasted almost ten years, and in that time no fewer than 807,000 were sold across Britain, though it was less popular on export markets.
+Marina production lasted almost ten years and in that time no fewer than 807,000 were sold across Britain, though it was less popular on export markets.
 By the time production of the facelifted Ital version ceased production in 1984, total Marina/Ital production had topped 1.2 million, making it BL's second biggest seller after the Mini.
 In fact, of all the post Ryder Report models that BL and its successors produced, only the Austin Metro would surpass the Marina's sales.
-Whilst intended as a stop-gap design until a more up-to-date replacement could be developed, the problems faced by British Leyland in the mid-to-late 1970s meant that the Marina remained in production essentially unchanged, other than some light face-lift and interior changes.
+Whilst intended as a stop-gap design until a more up-to-date replacement could be developed, the problems faced by British Leyland in the mid-to-late 1970s meant that the Marina remained in production essentially unchanged, other than some light facelifts and interior changes.
 Coupled with the continuing quality problems suffered by the car and the increasingly poor perception of BL cars as a whole, this sealed the Marina's reputation, despite its high sales.
 Even when Marina production ended in 1980, a modified version of it survived until 1984 as the Ital.
 British Leyland had been working on an all-new replacement for the Marina by 1980, but it was too early in the development stages to enter production, with production not beginning until early 1984, when the new car, called the Austin Montego, was launched.

 Over the years, it has frequently been described by journalists, authors and motoring critics as one of the worst cars of all time.
 The relaunching of the then decade-old design as the Morris Ital only added to the image of an outdated, outclassed, and poor-performing vehicle.